-Tallahassee — Volunteer Florida and Uber today announced the second annual #SuitsForSession service project at the Florida Capitol on Wednesday, March 15, 2017.
-The project will once again engage members of the Legislature, Florida Cabinet, local nonprofits, the private sector, state employees, and other partners in service to collect gently worn professional attire at the Capitol on March 15 from 9:00 a.m. to 5:00 p.m.
-More than 4,000 donations of professional attire for job-seekers were collected during last year’s project.
+Tallahassee — Volunteer Florida and Uber today announced the third annual #SuitsForSession service project on Tuesday, February 27 from 9 a.m. to 5 p.m. on the plaza level of the Florida State Capitol.
+The project will once again engage members of the Legislature, local nonprofits, the private sector, state employees, and other partners in service to collect gently worn professional attire at the Capitol on February 27 from 9:00 a.m. to 5:00 p.m.
+More than 3,200 donations of professional attire for job-seekers were collected during last year’s project.

 For Leon County residents and visitors who are unable to bring items in person to the Capitol, donors can open the Uber app between 9:00 a.m. and 5:00 p.m. and select the GIVE option at the bottom of the screen to have their items picked up and delivered to Volunteer Florida for free by an Uber driver.

 The items will be donated to the Chapman Partnership in Miami, Dress for Success Tampa Bay, ECHO Outreach Ministries in Tallahassee, Bridges of America in Orlando, and the Florida State University Unconquered Scholars program.

 Volunteer Florida CEO Vivian Myrtetus said, “Volunteer Florida is thrilled to be hosting #SuitsForSession again this year.
 This Capitol service project has a statewide impact and it will connect job-seekers with the resources they need for economic and career success.
 We are proud to again partner with Uber to make this happen.”

 “At Uber, we strive to stay connected with our communities,” said Kasra Moshkani, General Manager, Uber in Florida.
 “We are excited once again to partner with this year’s Capitol service project to make donating easy and convenient for Uber users.”